Varisu: Music

 In his first collaboration with Vijay, the music is composed by Thaman S. The album consists of five songs.
 The first single "Ranjithame" was released on 5 November 2022, the second single "Thee Thalapathy" on 4 December, and the third single "Soul of Varisu" on 20 December.

 The audio launch was held on 24 December.
-On 28 December, Billboard released a list of songs that got featured in the list of 'Hot Trending Songs' chart and claimed that "Soul of Varisu" reached the 'Top 1' position followed by international releases like Stray Kids; this is a rare feat for any South Indian song.
-"Ranjithame" sampled the song "Mocha Kotta Pallazhagi" from Ulavaali (1994).
+The original soundtrack was released on 17 August 2023.

 Marketing

 Varisu's first poster released on 21 June 2022, was criticised by a section of social media users, alleging to be plagiarised from the advertisements of the Otto clothing board, and also edited the poster to strengthen their claims.
 Replying to the trolls, the company had claimed that the image is not in any way related to the company.
 Outdoor promotions for the film began in early-December 2022, with the film's poster being wrapped in Chennai Metro trains, and in the Uzhavan Express train.